sveinbjornt/FastDMG/README.md

 <img src="fastdmg_icon.png" width="256" height="256" align="right" style="float: right; margin-left: 30px;">

 FastDMG is a macOS utility to quickly and efficiently mount `.dmg` and other disk images without any unneeded nonsense.
-It is a very fast and reliable replacement for Apple's [DiskImageMounter](https://en.wikipedia.org/wiki/DiskImageMounter) app.
+It is a very fast and reliable replacement for Apple's hopelessly inefficient and annoying [DiskImageMounter](https://en.wikipedia.org/wiki/DiskImageMounter) app.

 * **[⇩ Download FastDMG 1.0](https://sveinbjorn.org/files/software/FastDMG.zip)** (~1.2 MB, Intel 64-bit, 10.8 or later)